energyquantified/eq-python-client/docs/userguide/push-feed.rst

 ===================

 This page shows how to load curve events from Energy Quantified's WebSocket API streamed in real-time.
-The examples below expect you to have an initialized instance instance of the :py:class:`EnergyQuantified <energyquantified.EnergyQuantified>` API client called ``eq``.
+The examples below expect you to have an initialized instance of the :py:class:`EnergyQuantified <energyquantified.EnergyQuantified>` API client called ``eq``.